BibleResearch/bibleresearch.github.io/content/posts/pulling-yourself-up-bootstraps-1.md

 ## False Dichotomy Between the Human Will and the Holy Spirit

 When discussing sanctification, well-meaning Christians will often say things like: "Don't pull yourself up by your own bootstraps.", "You shouldn't rely on your own strength but on the Holy Spirit", or "When we do things in our own strength, we won't accomplish much".
-The problem with statements like this is that they are not biblical; they create a false dichotomy between human will (and usually human strength and effort) and the Holy Spirit where one does not exist in scripture.
+The problem with statements like these is that they are not biblical; they create a false dichotomy between human will/strength/effort and the Holy Spirit where one does not exist in scripture.
 According to scripture, using your own will, strength, and effort is a **good** thing!
-Consider Philippians 2:12-13; in light of Jesus' selfless submission to the Father's will on our behalf, so too we should "work out our salvation with fear and trembling; for it is God who is at work in you, both to will and to work for His good pleasure".
-The principle described in Philippians 2:13 is that God is working *within* our will and effort.
-Like the mind as addressed in the previous section, our wills, efforts, and strength is not in essential opposition to the Holy Spirit.
+Consider Philippians 2:12-13; in light of Jesus' selfless submission to the Father's will on our behalf, we should also "work out our salvation with fear and trembling; for it is God who is at work in you, both to will and to work for His good pleasure".
+The principle described in Philippians 2:13 is that God is working *in* our will and effort.
+Like the mind, our wills, efforts, and strengths are not in essential opposition to the Holy Spirit.
 Instead, they must be submitted to the Holy Spirit and used in accordance with scripture.

 To prove this from the Bible, consider how often Paul gives commandments to his readers.
 If human effort, will, and strength are not to be used, why would Paul give commandments?
 Why does Paul encourage diligence and hard work (e.g. 1 Timothy 4:6-16 and Titus 3:8)?
 Consider some of the commands from the book of Romans below and see whether Paul thinks there is a dichotomy between human will/effort and the Holy Spirit: